peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 **Parameters:**

-* <code>options</code> - An object containing the options to control writing the CBOR object to JSON.
+* <code>options</code> - Specifies options to control writing the CBOR object to JSON.

 **Returns:**

-* A text string containing the converted object.
+* A text string containing the converted object in JSON format.

 **Throws:**